SummitPublicSchools/spswarehouse/README.md

 The default directory where this module is installed is `Users\<your name>\Anaconda3\Lib\site-packages\spswarehouse`.
 Your credentials are in the `spswarehouse` subdirectory.

 - Copy the `credentials.py.template` file to `credentials.py`.
+- Fill in `credentials.py` with the warehouse information and the Google Service Account information provided by your technical admin.

 ### Snowflake